Welcome to Our Blog Hiking Ontario's Bruce Trail

-"Knowing the right way on the Bruce Trail is easy, follow the white blazes – if only life where as simple at times."
+"Knowing the right way on the Bruce Trail is easy, follow the white blazes – if only life were as simple at times."

-Most people who have seen us or who have followed along on our other adventures will no doubt agree that we don’t look very much like the archetypal outdoors people that most expect let alone two individuals that by 2020 would become Royal Canadian Geographical Society Fellows and Explorers.
-But for several years now that is exactly the thing we are trying to show people!
-To be outdoors people you don’t need to be a professional athlete, have vast specialized skills, expensive equipment or be super rich!
+Most people who have seen us or have followed along on our other adventures will no doubt agree that we don’t look very much like the archetypal outdoors people that most expect let alone two individuals that by 2020 would become Royal Canadian Geographical Society Fellows and Explorers.
+But for several years now that is exactly what we have been trying to show people!
+To be outdoors, you don’t need to be a professional athlete, have vast specialized skills, expensive equipment, or be super rich!
 All you really need is simple curiosity.

 Looking back now to how our adventures all started – on the Bruce Trail – it is hard to see where it would all lead.
 Yet the truth is, like everyone else, we developed as hikers throughout the years.
-Our time in nature grew from spending our evenings and weekends walking through local parks, exploration conservation areas, and enjoying regional waterways in the Kawartha, to taking weekend camping trips to provincial parks in Ontario’s visiting it’s “crown jewels” like Algonquin, Bon Echo, Killarney, Awenda, McGregor, and the Pinery.
+Our time in nature grew from spending our evenings and weekends walking through local parks, exploring conservation areas, and enjoying regional waterways in the Kawartha, to taking weekend camping trips to provincial parks in Ontario visiting its “crown jewels” like Algonquin, Bon Echo, Killarney, Awenda, McGregor, and the Pinery.

 We were also fortunate throughout the years given that my work, as a Graduate Research and Doctoral Scientist put me for months at a time in the outdoors conducting research throughout the province.
 This, in turn, often provided Sean the excuse to travel, continue camping, hike throughout Ontario and learn to photograph again.
 Throughout these years I don’t think we ever appreciated how lucky we were to have so much natural beauty outside our tent flaps and cabin door.